Thu, Dec 26, 2024 | Jumada al-Aakhirah 25, 1446 | DXB ktweather icon0°C

 Tapan Vaidya speaking to Khaleej Times at his office in Dubai.
 Photo by Muhammad Sajjad

-Innovation is often said to be key to a brand’s success.
-And in this vein Tapan Vaidya, the chief executive officer of PJP Investments Group (UAE, KSA, Jordan), has found a way to use artificial intelligence (AI) to create the perfect pizza for the Papa John’s franchise – owned and operated by the group – in the region.
+Innovation is often said to be the key to a brand’s success.
+And in this vein Tapan Vaidya, the chief executive officer of PJP Investments Group (UAE, KSA, Jordan), has found a way to use artificial intelligence (AI) to create the perfect pizza for the Papa Johns franchise — owned and operated by the group — in the region.

 What goes into making a good slice?
-It’s all in the ratios – the right combination of flour and water to make the dough soft and yet crunchy; the amount of meat (or veggies) and cheese which must be spread over each bite; and the right amount of heat to ensure it’s cooked just so.
+It’s all in the ratios — the right combination of flour and water to make the dough soft and yet crunchy; the amount of meat (or veggies) and cheese spread over each bite; and the right amount of heat to ensure it’s cooked just so.

 It’s all about the integrity of the bite, he tells City Times, in an interview: “If a pizza is supposed to have five different toppings, the customer must get the taste of those toppings in every bite,” he says.

 It’s all part of the ROC promise.
-While talking to Vaidya, we discover his love for acronyms: he recruits only PHDs and wants all his people to deliver ABCD.
+While talking to Vaidya, we discover his love for acronyms: he recruits only PhDs and wants all his people to deliver ABCD.
 “ROC refers to ‘return of customer’.
-I tell my teams that you take such great care of every customer that he or she only thinks of returning.
+I tell my teams that you must take such great care of every customer that he or she only thinks of returning.
 Then there is ABCD, which is going ‘above and beyond the call of duty’.
-When you go ABCD, ROC, naturally happens.
+When you do ABCD, ROC, naturally happens.
 And if you take care of ROC, ROI [return on investment] will take care of itself.

 “And as far as recruitment is concerned, we only recruit PhDs.
-I define PhD as People with passion, hunger and drive,” he laughs.
+I define PhD as people with passion, hunger and drive,” he laughs.

 Vadiya has been in the restaurant business for about 38 years; but his first brush with the industry actually came from a place not of passion but necessity.
 When he was in college in Ahmedabad, in India, doing his Bachelor of Science in mathematics, he decided to bus tables.
 “I quickly realised in the industry that the best way to succeed is to take care of the customer.
-The initial attraction for me to the industry was that it was going to get me cash, right?
-So I realised that if I took good care of a table of customers, they would leave me a nice tip, and that's how it started,” he says.
+The initial attraction I had to the industry was that it was going to get me cash, right?
+So I realised that if I took good care of a table of customers, they would leave me a nice tip, and that’s how it started,” he says.

 As he continued to work, he began to notice other gaps in the market and as he grew in the job and studied business management, he began to see practical uses for his theoretical knowledge.
-A couple of jobs later, the Middle East rush got to Vadiya, and when Levant Capital bought over the rights to franchise the American pizza brand Papa John’s in the region, he invested into the project and moved from Bahrain to UAE to grow his investment.
-The lessons he’s learned along the way have obviously borne fruit; Papa John’s has gone from having 45 branches when he joined the team to 140 restaurants and counting.
+A couple of jobs later, the Middle East rush got to Vadiya, and when Levant Capital bought over the rights to franchise the American pizza brand Papa Johns in the region, he invested into the project and moved from Bahrain, where he was stationed, to the UAE to grow his investment.

 And one of the chief reasons is his dedication to innovation.
 Just this year, the company served two new products to its customers.
 “We introduced a pizza called Crispy Parm Pizza.
 What we did was we created a thin and crispy pizza and put cheese on the bottom of the crust; you get a pizza with normal cheese on top, mozzarella and the other toppings, but also a layer of golden brown, crispy Parmesan on the bottom.
-And the taste was amazing, and it really received great reviews from our customers.
+And the taste was amazing; it received great reviews from our customers.

 If a team is the building block of a successful organisation, it’s leader is the driving force.
 And in keeping up with market demands and the in-house needs of his staff, Vadiya has learned a thing or two about management.

-“The biggest thing I've learned is that a leader must listen.
-If he does not, he is doing a great disservice to himself, to the organisation and to the whole team.
-You want to make sure that people around you are smart, and then you want to listen, because if you listen, then you are optimising the resources you have under your command and then your decision-making abilities, as well as the quality of decisions you make improve drastically if you listen,” he says.
+“You want to make sure that people around you are smart, and then you want to listen, because if you listen, then you are optimising the resources you have under your command and then your decision-making abilities, as well as the quality of decisions you make improve drastically if you listen,” he says.

 See, it’s all about those niggling little ratios – if you get the measurements just right, whether it’s a slice of pizza or the growth of a business, you’ll have a foolproof recipe for success.